okta/okta-auth-js/README.md

 }
 ```

 Renewing tokens slightly early helps ensure a stable user experience.
 By default, the `expired` event will fire 30 seconds before actual expiration time.
-If `autoRenew` is set to true, tokens will be renewed within 30 seconds of expiration, if accessed with `tokenManager.get()`.
+If `autoRenew` is set to true, tokens will be renewed within 30 seconds of expiration.
 You can customize this value by setting the `expireEarlySeconds` option.
-The value should be large enough to account for network latency between the client and Okta's servers.
+The value should be large enough to account for network latency and clock drift between the client and Okta's servers.

 ```javascript
 // Emit expired event 2 minutes before expiration